How To Choose Carrier Oils

 Very little is written about this subject in most aromatherapy books, so unless you enrol on a training course, knowing how to select them can seem like a bit of a black art.

-But actually, it is exactly the same as selecting an essential oil, – you just choose the carrier oil that contains the properties that you need for your particular requirements.
-Therefore, all you need to do is decide how and where you want to use them, and then look up the properties, actions and viscosity of carrier oils and the choice becomes really easy.
+But actually, it is exactly the same as selecting an essential oil, – you just choose the carrier oil that contains the properties that you need for your particular requirements in aromatherapy.
+Therefore, all you need to do is decide how and where you want to use them, and then look up the properties, actions and viscosity of the carrier oils used in aromatherapy and the choice becomes really easy.

 Carrier oils – for body or face?